shaoxc/dftpy/doc/source/contact.rst

 On-line
 =======

-You can find out more about the `Pavanello Research Group <http://sites.rutgers.edu/prg>`_.
+To find out more about the `Pavanello Research Group <http://sites.rutgers.edu/prg>`_.
 Or simply send us an email.

 GitLab
 ======

 Feel free to create new issues, merge requests or fork your own `DFTpy` on our gitlab page: https://gitlab.com/pavanello-research-group/dftpy

+Make sure to let us know about your developments!